 Each box comes in a “Classic Box” or “Big Box” size depending on how many pounds of meat you need.

-For context, our family (two adults and two hungry kids) receives the Classic Custom Box every 4 weeks.
+For context, our family (two adults and three hungry kids) receives the Classic Custom Box every 4 weeks.
 I like being able to customize our box with some of our favorite orders that I know the kids will like as well as being able to try new things.

 You can get even more bang for your buck by taking advantage of ButcherBox’s most recent promotion — click here to claim it!